yobta/stores/docs/replication.md

   0,
   replicatedYobta({
     channel: 'numberStore',
-    backend: localStorageYobta, // you can also sessionStorageYobta or create your own backend }),
+    backend: localStorageYobta, // you can also use sessionStorageYobta or create your own backend }),
 )
 ```